kreitje/hms-testimonials/readme.txt

 == Changelog ==

+= 2.1.1 =
+* Moved the rotating javascript to the footer

 = 2.1.0 =
 * Added Read More settings
 * Added a new field to testimonials to specify your own read more link on an indvidual basis.